-People want to know that they are being heard, so really listen to what the other person is saying before you formulate your response.
+People want to know that they are being heard, so one way to improve communication skills is to really listen to what the other person is saying before you formulate your response.
 The person speaking to you should be the most important person in your life.
 Ask for clarification to avoid misunderstandings and only have one conversation at a time.
 This means that if you are speaking to someone on the phone, do not respond to an email or send a text at the same time.

 2. Know your audience.

 How you talk depends on who you are talking to.
 It is okay to use informal language when you are communicating with a friend, but if you are emailing or texting your manager, teacher, tutor or boss, informal language such as “Hey” and “TTYL” has no place in your message.
 You cannot assume that the other person knows the casual language you use with friends.
-Keep the other person in mind when you are trying to get your message across.
+If you want to improve your communication skills, keep the other person in mind when you are trying to get your message across.

 3. Body language matters.

-This is important for face-to-face meetings as well as video conferences.
+This important communication skills applies to face-to-face meetings as well as video conferences.
 Open body language gives the impression that you are accessible.
 Keep your arms uncrossed and maintain eye contact so that the other person knows you are paying attention.
 For video conferences, do your best to look into the camera rather than the screen.
 It makes a big difference.

 4. Check your messages before you hit send.

 Spelling and grammar checks are not foolproof.
-Double check what you have written to make sure that your words are communicating your intended message.
+To improve communication skills, double check what you have written to make sure that your words are communicating your intended message.
 Be brief, but specific enough to convey your intended message.
 After crafting your message, walk away and come back to it a few minutes later to reread it.
 Before you hit send, ask yourself, “How would I react if this were sent to me?”
 If you are responding to an email, be sure to read the entire message before crafting a response.

 5. Write things down.